5 ways to spot a Christian narcissist: When piety and ego collide

 The Pious Peacocker

-Picture this: someone who attends every church event, donates conspicuously, and ensures everyone knows about their good deeds.
+Perhaps you know someone who attends every church event, donates conspicuously, and ensures that everyone knows about their good deeds.
 Christian narcissists thrive on public recognition of their piety.

 Ostentatious Altruism